Retired Roger Federer offers advice to Laver Cup teammates

 AP Tennis Writer

 LONDON (AP) — Roger Federer’s tearful farewell to his playing career is over.
-True to his word, the 20-time Grand Slam champion did not say goodbye to tennis.
+True to his word, the 20-time Grand Slam champion did not say goodbye for good to tennis.

 “Having the chance to live what we lived yesterday is something that’s going to be stuck in my heart and my brain forever.
 I’m not lying when I say that I’m here because of him.
-Like, he was really the one that I was looking up to,” said Berrettini, a 26-year-old from Italy who was the runner-up to Djokovic at Wimbledon last year.
+Like, he was really the one that I was looking up to,” said Berrettini, a 26-year-old from Italy who was the runner-up to Djokovic at Wimbledon in 2021.

 “If, a few years ago,” Berrettini said, “someone told me, ‘Look, you’re going to play Laver Cup, and Roger’s going to coach you,’ I would have been, like, ‘Yeah, right.’”